open-autonomy/escort/specification/V1/ActivateEscortRequestV1.md

 > The AV will use the speed limits when increasing the avoidance zone in accordance to the time delay since last EscortPositionUpdate.

 >[!WARNING]
-> If the Escort violates the speed limits the Escort may end up outside of the AVs avoidance zones.
+> If the Escort violates the speed limits the Escort may end up outside of the AVs' avoidance zones.

 ## Example